Symptoms of GCA can vary depending on the location of the inflammation and may include:

-Symptoms of GCA typically include headaches, pain in the jaw or tongue muscles when eating or talking and tenderness of the scalp over the temples.
+- Pain in the jaw or tongue muscles when eating or talking

 Causes and Risk Factors

-The cause of this disorder is not known.
-Because it almost always occurs in people over the age of 50 (the average age of persons with GCA is about 70), it may be related to the aging process.
-Genetic factors may also be involved.
+The cause of GCA is unknown.
+Because the condition almost always occurs in people over the age of 50 (the average age of patients with GCA is about 70), it may be related to the aging process.
+Genetic factors may also be involved since the condition is more commonly found in patients of Northern European ancestry.
 GCA occurs twice as often in women as in men.